Kubernetes-Based Deployment of a Validator node

 A reference Helm chart installing a gateway that uses this service is also provided.
 To install it, run the following (assuming the environment variable YOUR_HOSTNAME is set to your hostname):

-helm install cluster-gateway canton-network-helm/splice-istio-gateway -n cluster-ingress --version ${CHART_VERSION} --set cluster.daHostname=${YOUR_HOSTNAME} --set cluster.cantonHostname=${YOUR_HOSTNAME}
+helm install cluster-gateway oci://ghcr.io/digital-asset/decentralized-canton-sync/helm/splice-istio-gateway -n cluster-ingress --version ${CHART_VERSION} --set cluster.daHostname=${YOUR_HOSTNAME} --set cluster.cantonHostname=${YOUR_HOSTNAME}

 This gateway terminates tls using the secret that you configured above, and exposes raw http traffic in its outbound port 443.
 Istio VirtualServices can now be created to route traffic from there to the required pods within the cluster.
-Another reference Helm chart is provided for that, which can be installed using:
+Another reference Helm chart is provided for that, which can be installed after

 Logging into the wallet UI